CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

     sum_z  21

 In this example, we first create a DataFrame df with two columns x and

-y.
+y\.
 We then use the assign() method to add a new column z to the DataFrame that is the sum of x and y.
 Finally, we use the agg() method to calculate the sum of z and return the result.